drpajama/melody_generation/README.md

 # melody_generation
-Created/owned by Nieun (Melody) Hwang.
-Assisted by Joongheum Park
+Created/owned by Nieun (Melody) Hwang, which is a MA student at NYU Steinhardt.

 The program requires Mingus/Python module to execute.